-I acknowledge that I live and work on the lands of the Whadjuk people of the Bibbulmun nation, I acknowledge the Traditional Owners and Custodians of Country.
+~ As a migrant settler I acknowledge that I live and work on the lands of the Whadjuk people of the Bibbulmun nation, I acknowledge the Traditional Owners and Custodians of Country.
 I acknowledge Traditional Owners throughout Australia and their continuing connection to the land, sea and community.
 I recognise that sovereignty was never ceded and pay my respects to Elders past and present.
 This always was and always will be Aboriginal land.